 Our previous article on martial arts for weight loss shared that Brazilian jiu-jitsu is one of the effective methods to help you burn fat and calories.

-With only one hour of BJJ workout, you can already burn up to 1000 calories because the discipline follows a high-intensity workout that engages nearly every muscle in your body.
+With only one hour of BJJ workout, you can already burn up to 1000 calories because the discipline follows a high-intensity workout that engages nearly every muscle.

 But like any other exercise, consistency is key to achieving your weight-loss goals.
 Some of the top BJJ exercises for weight loss are stretching exercises before and after training sessions, such as lunge hip flexor stretch, hip car stretch, and lying hamstring stretch.

 You can also do sparring and rolling rounds to improve your fighting techniques while losing weight.
-The number of calories you can burn will differ based on the type of exercise you choose.
+The number of calories you can burn will differ based on your exercise type.

 For example, stretching exercises can burn up to 362 kcal per hour, and rolling can burn 974 kcal per hour.
 However, most moves in BJJ are generally calorie-burning.